THE STORY OF CABEL T-B RECORDING

 Wolff Parkway in Houma, Louisiana.
 It is called "Total-pervert

-Broadcasting" because this would be Cabel T-B's famous return to radio
+Broadcasting" because this would be Cabel T-B's famous return to "radio

-broadcasting since the last "sign off" in "Jumpin Back 2" 1988.
-It
+broadcasting" since the last "sign off" in "Jumpin Back 2" 1988.

-firsts and lasts include: first recording in Cabel T-B's final era "The
+The firsts and lasts include: first recording in Cabel T-B's final era

-return to radio" (this era does not end, for Cabel T-B did radio broadcasts
+"The return to radio" (this era does not end, for Cabel T-B did radio broadcasts

-"Reverend Jimmy Swinger" (a new character that pops in and out for many
+of "Reverend Jimmy Swinger" (a new character that pops in and out for many

 begins with a brief intro from Dino giving you the "line up" just like